BlueNarcissus/image-classification-exercise/fc_net/README.md

 Results:
 - Adam is the update rule that achieves the best training and validation accuracy.
-- The best validation accuracy achieved is >55%.
+- The best validation accuracy achieved so far is around 55%.